 Thyroid function, lack of sleep, stress, and other health issues can stall weight loss, too.
 Tracking your weight on the scale every day could lead to discouragement and negatively reinforce the fact that weight loss is not linear.
 Tracking once a week can even out most fluctuations and lead to more noticeably linear weight loss.

 Weighing every day is not ideal for many people because of the morale hits.
 Weighing yourself once will provide a more accurate indication of your progress and is frequent enough to keep your motivation up.
 If you’re OK on the motivation front, try monthly weigh-ins versus weekly.
 Weigh yourself at the same time of the day and naked, if possible, to control for all variables that could skew the results.

-Other ways to track include programs such as ZOZOFIT.
-You make 3D scans of your body and get measurements for your chest, waist, hip, and thighs.
-You see over time how your body and the various parts of your body are leaner.
+Other ways to track your progress include programs such as ZOZOFIT.
+Using the ZOZOSUIT, the ZOZOFIT app provides you with 3D scans of your body and get measurements for your chest, waist, hip, and thighs.
+You can see over time how your body and the various parts of your body are leaner.
 Many people find more success in losing weight by focusing on measurements versus numbers on a weight loss scale.

 You can take measurements the old-fashioned way with a measuring tape and record them in a journal, but it can be a hassle and prone to error.
 Fortunately, 3D scans are highly accurate and easy to do right from your home.